-Recruiting and Retaining Librarians from Underrepresented Minority Groups
+Recruiting and Retaining Librarians from Underrepresented Minoritized Groups

 Instructor: Angela Pashia

 We have been discussing the lack of diversity among librarians for decades, but librarianship remains overwhelmingly white.
 This is at least in part due to the influence of unexamined biases affecting the recruitment of librarians of color, and a failure to retain many of the librarians of color who are hired.